prateektanwar1/Portfolio_supply_chain_projects/PowerBI-Supplier-Dashboard/README.md

 ### 📌 Key Features:
 - Dynamic visuals for OTIF% by supplier
-- KPI card and donut chart for SLA status
+- Donut chart for SLA status
 - Clustered bar for delivery performance
 - Rejection rate matrix
-- Risk classification using scatter plot

 ---
 🔗 Return to [Main Portfolio](../)